FabianPlum/OmniTrax/paper/paper.md

 allows for buffer-and-recover tracking in changing environments.
 A key advantage of integrating such a pipeline into Blender is the seamless transition between automated tracking and iterative user-refinement.
-Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform any required pre-processing, such as cropping, masking, or exposure adjustments, prior to running inference on the video footage within the same environment, without relying on external software packages.
+Additionally, Blender offers a number of video editing and compositing functions which make it possible to perform any required pre-processing.
+This includes cropping, masking, or exposure adjustment, prior to running inference on video footage within the same environment, without relying on external software packages.

-`OmniTrax` offers marker-less pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from arbitrarily large groups of individuals.
+`OmniTrax` offers marker-less pose-estimation through DeepLabCut-Live [@Kane2020dlclive] which enables extracting kinematic parameters from virtually arbitrarily large groups of individuals.
 We are using `OmniTrax` in ongoing research monitoring foraging activities of various species of leafcutter ants, tracking the movements of thousands of individuals to extract path choice and changes to gait patterns.